 Some additional species that we’ll search for not mentioned above include, African Darter, Striated Heron, Spur-winged Goose, African Marsh Harrier, African Hawk-Eagle, Common

-Day 4 of 18 Days Uganda Birding tour: Birding to Ruhiija
+Day 4 of 18 Days Uganda Birding Safari: Birding to Ruhiija

 The road out of Lake Mburo National Park is good for birding.
 You will have chances of picking up a few species as you drive to Bwindi.
 African Cuckoo-hawk, Conqui Francolin, Scaly Francolin, Lilac Breasted Roller, are likely to be spotted along the road.